Switch-based Hybrid Beamforming Transceiver Design for Wideband Communications with Beam Squint: SW-HBF Design for SU-MIMO

-The idea of the PGA-TS scheme is to first apply the PGA method to find a relaxed but efficient initial solution in $[0,1]$.
-The continuous entries are treated as erroneous and further optimized with the TS procedure.
-This significantly restricts the search space of the TS algorithm, resulting in a faster convergence and lower complexity.
+The idea of the PGA-TS scheme is to first apply the PGA method to find a relaxed but efficient solution in $[0,1]$.
+Entries that are neither $0$ nor $1$ in the relaxed solution are considered erroneous and require further optimization with the TS procedure.
+By doing so, the search space of the TS procedure can be significantly diminished, facilitating faster convergence and lower complexity.
 Specifically, we first relax the rank and binary constraints in problem \eqref{eq:analog precoder design} and consider the following problem